-A total of 9 wild boar samples were collected during the 2013 hunting season (Figure 2), of which all were adequate for examination.
-All samples were negative for Trichinella spp. and specific viral and bacterial pathogens for domestic swine.
-In total, 12 wild boar samples (blood and diaphragm muscle) from Norway have been tested for Trichinella between 2011 and 2013.
+Samples (blood and diaphragm muscle) from a single wild boar were collected during the 2014 hunting season (Figure 2) and these samples were adequate for examination.
+The samples were negative for Trichinella spp. and specific viral and bacterial pathogens for domestic swine.
+In total, 13 wild boars from Norway have been tested for Trichinella between 2011 and 2014.